top of page

 Hope received her Master of Occupational Therapy from Washington University in St. Louis.
 She was first introduced to the profession while volunteering at a camp for children with disabilities.
 Hope has always been passionate about working with kids, watching them grow and face their fears.
 Hope is most interested in mental health, emotional regulation, primitive reflexes, social skills, and sensory processing.

 Hope has assisted in updating our website, as well as planning and running Halloween One Day Fun Day.
-Hope was an occupational therapy student here in the summer of 2023 and is looking forward to taking on her first student this summer.
+Hope was an occupational therapy student here in the summer of 2023 and enjoyed serving as a fieldwork supervisor this past summer.

 Hope Lang, MS, OTR/L